Getting Started with Benchling Apps

 What are Benchling apps?

-Benchling apps provide a new framework for you to customize your teams’ experiences on Benchling with custom applications.
-It allows you to develop, define (i.e. with a name, description, etc), identify, manage, and permission them independently and with greater granularity than ever before.
+The Benchling App Framework lets you extend your teams’ experiences on Benchling with custom applications.
+It allows you to develop, define (i.e. with a name, description, etc), identify, manage, and permission integrations independently and scalably.

 What about hosting my app?